Abundance for slc surfaces over arbitrary fields: Abundance for surfaces in positive characteristic

-Now we must also declare to be equivalent those points that belong the same fibers of the structural morphism $j$.
-There are finitely many closed points $z\in j(E)$ such that $j^{-1}(z)$ is not contained in a $G$-orbit.
-For the moment it is sufficient to know that the set $Z$ of those is finite, we will describe it more precisely below.
-Since the new relations we must add are supported on $G\cdot j^{-1}(Z)\times_k G\cdot j^{-1}(Z)$, which is finite over $k$, we obtain that the pullback equivalence relation on $E$ is finite. \end{proof}
+Now we must also declare to be equivalent those points that belong to the fiber above the points of $Z$; this means merging some $G$-orbits together.
+For the moment, it is sufficient to know that the set $Z$ is finite (we will describe it more precisely in \Cref{section:special_set} below).
+Since the new relations we must add on $E$ are supported on $G\cdot j^{-1}(Z)\times_k G\cdot j^{-1}(Z)$, which is finite over $k$, we obtain that the pullback of $R(B^\tau)$ on $E$ is finite. \end{proof}